Eyelevel finder for Nikon F

 The DW-3 (above) is a waist-level viewfinder like they were supplied for the Nikon F and Nikon F2.

 The DW-4 (above) has a 6x magnifying tube on top (+ closable rubber cup), showing the subject reversed.

 For sport photographers Nikon made an action viewfinder, similar to those for the Nikon F and F2, the DA-2.
 This huge viewfinder enables the photographer to see a bright picture and both the shutter speed and aperture from a distance up to 8 cm.

-The DX-1 is a special viewfinder that only fits and works with the Nikon F3AF.
+The DX-1 is a special viewfinder - with integrated screen - that only fits and works with the Nikon F3AF.
 Auto focus photography is only possible with the two lenses, especially designed for this camera set.
 For more details please see the Nikon F3 chapter.

 DP-20 - DW-20 - DW-21 - DA-20

 The first ´Multi-Meter-Finder´ for the Nikon F4 was the DP-20 (see above).
 This prism has a built-in metering system with three different exposure metering modes (to be set by an external switch on the side): center-weighted, matrix-metering and spot-metering.
 In fact this viewfinder is a little computer, having 4 integrated circuits (IC), including an 8-bit microcomputer.
 It has a diopter adjustment (-5 - +4) and some electrical contacts for flash photography when a flash is placed on the hot shoe on top.
 If focusing screens are used with a different transparency the exposure meter can be corrected via a screw on the right front side.
 This viewfinder came with a special screwdriver for this adjustment.
 The adjustment can be viewed in a little window next to the screw.